alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 than other problems.
 These problems form the cryptographic primitives, which can be used for constructing protocols.

-For example, one ryptographic primitive is the one-way function.
+For example, one cryptographic primitive is the one-way function.
 Abbreviated OWF, these functions are easy to compute, but hard to invert, where easy means "doable in polynomial time" and hard means "not doable in polynomial time."
 Assuming OWFs exist, we can create secure encryption, pseudorandom